 What is dark matter?

-Most scientists think that dark matter is a different type of matter in our universe.
-The lead candidate, WIMPS (weakly interacting massive particles), are believed to have much more mass than regular matter, like protons, but interacts very rarely with regular matter — making them difficult to study.
+Most scientists think that dark matter is a completely different type of matter in our universe, and many think it could be a new kind of particle.
+One dark matter candidate is the WIMP (Weakly Interacting Massive Particles).
+WIMPs are believed to have much more mass than regular matter particles like protons but interact very rarely with regular matter – making them extremely difficult to study.

 What is Dark Matter Day?

-Dark Matter Day is a public outreach initiative from the Interactions Collaboration, an international community of particle physics communication specialists, Dark Matter Day celebrates the work underway at laboratories and institutions around the world.
+A public outreach initiative from the Interactions Collaboration, an international community of particle physics communication specialists, Dark Matter Day celebrates the work underway at laboratories and institutions around the world.
 Dark Matter Day events begin in late October and highlight the global search for dark matter, the many fascinating ways scientists search for this elusive substance, and the value of devoting scientific resources to unraveling this cosmic riddle.
-For more information and resources, visit the Dark Matter Day website
+For more information and resources, visit the Dark Matter Day website.

 What information will be publicly shared?